Air

 Day 6: Churchill / Winnipeg

-The morning is free to wander Churchill’s main street, where several locally owned shops sell authentic local handicrafts, from traditional mukluks to sculptures made of caribou hair.
+The morning is free to wander Churchill’s main street, where several shops sell authentic local handicrafts, from traditional mukluks to sculptures made of caribou hair.
 We then transfer to the airport for our chartered flight back to Winnipeg.
-Gather for a farewell dinner this evening to celebrate all our Arctic adventures.
+Gather for a farewell dinner this evening to celebrate our aurora adventures.

 Day 7: Winnipeg / Depart